 The Time Master stopped and turned to him, a curious look etched on his old face.
 Though he already knew the teen's answer.
 "What do you know of Witches and Wizards?"

 Danny snorted with laughter.
 "That they have pointy noses, warts and fly on broomsticks with black cats?
 Not much."

-Clockwork couldn't help but snicker.
-"So, in other words, you do not believe they exist."
+Clockwork couldn't help but smile. " In other words, you do not believe they exist."

 "Pretty much…Wait, you're saying that Witches and Wizards actually exist?
 So that "magic force" you talked about is a bunch of witches going all out and turning people into toads."

-"Not quite, but yes Phantom, they do exist.
+"Not quite.
+But yes Phantom, they do exist.
 They are a type of human that is connected to the flow of magic."

 Clockwork turned to him, a strange look plastered on his face.
 "Not just humans.
 There are entire species of creatures and abilities that exist around the world."
 He smirked.
 "Did you really think that we ghosts were the only beings of legend to exist?
 There are countless others, Phantom, all hiding around us.
 In both the living realm and the ghost zone.
 Even in realms beyond that."